nhecht/blueprints-learn.en/help/blueprints/customer-journeys/campaign-v8.md

 * Storage can be scaled to up 200M profiles with potential to scale up to 1B profiles.
 * Setup and control user access via Adobe [!DNL Admin Console].
-* Data loading to Campaign is expected to be done through batch files:
+* Data loading to [!DNL Campaign] is expected to be done through batch files:
   * API data loading support is primarily for managing of profiles or simple objects within the database (i.e. create and update).
 It is not intended to be used for loading large volumes of data or batch like operations.
   * Using APIs to read data for custom application purposes is not supported
   * Data loaded via API is staged in the application database and then replicated every hour to Cloud database